 The Different Types of Individual Health Insurance Plans

 Many of the health insurance companies here on Health Insurance Online offer a variety of health insurance plans for you to choose from.
-Each health insurance plan has differing premium amounts, co-pay amounts, coverage levels and so on, and many of them can be custom tailored to suit the individual needs of you or your family.
+Each health insurance plan has differing premium amounts, co-pay amounts, coverage levels and so on. and many of them can be custom tailored to suit the individual needs of you and your family.
 The most popular types of these plans include:

 HMO plans are the most popular type of health insurance plans available.
 Their combination of low premium cost and low co-pay cost make them attractive to a wide range of individuals and families.
 However, HMO's lack the freedom found in other plans, due to needing to go through a primary care physician before seeing a specialist, if needed.